Trump says Iran wants to negotiate as the death toll in protests rises to at least 544

 He added: “The meeting is being set up, but we may have to act because of what’s happening before the meeting.
 But a meeting is being set up.
 Iran called, they want to negotiate.”

-Iran through country's parliamentary speaker warned Sunday that the U.S. military and Israel would be “legitimate targets” if America uses force to protect demonstrators.
+Iran, through the country's parliamentary speaker, warned Sunday that the U.S. military and Israel would be “legitimate targets” if America uses force to protect demonstrators.

 More than 10,600 people also have been detained over the two weeks of protests, said the U.S.-based Human Rights Activists News Agency, which has been accurate in previous unrest in recent years and gave the death toll.
 It relies on supporters in Iran crosschecking information.
 It said 496 of the dead were protesters and 48 were with security forces.